-Kopsiopsis strobilacea, a dicot, is a perennial herb (parasitic) that is native to California, and also found elsewhere in western North America.
+Kopsiopsis strobilacea is a perennial herb (parasitic) that is native to California, and also found elsewhere in western North America.

 Suggested Citation